jvan1988/rocketlab_takehome/task01_testprogram/README.md

 ## Usage

-1.Run the program using the following command:
+1. Run the program using the following command:

 ```
 python main.py
 ```

 2. The Test Program GUI window will appear.
 3. Enter the IP address and port of the test device.
 4. Specify the test duration in seconds.